Grow Your Own Bush Foods

 From the back cover:

-Grow Your Own Bushfoods is the fires ever comprehensive and practical guide to growing and harvesting more than 140 kinds of Australian bushfoods right in your own backyard.
+Grow Your Own Bushfoods is a comprehensive and practical guide to growing and harvesting more than 140 kinds of Australian bushfoods right in your own backyard.

 Detailed plant profiles describe ideal growing conditions and characteristics of each species.
 In addition there are suggestions on the best ways to prepare and eat your bushfoods. use them as flavourings in jams, muffins or sauces, or make your own bush teas and sweet drinks.
 A bushfoods directory is also included which lists suppliers of catalogues, seeds and seedlings as well as native plant gardens open for inspection.

-Written with an emphasis on using natural growing methods, Grow Your Own Bushfoods enables everyone to enjoy Australian bushfoods while at the same time preserving our endangered plant species.
+Written with an emphasis on using organic growing methods, Grow Your Own Bushfoods enables everyone to enjoy Australian bushfoods while at the same time preserving our endangered plant species.

 Keith & Irene Smith have promoted organic gardening and the conservation of the bush since they started Earth Garden magazine in 1972.
 Their dream is to turn Australia into a giant bush garden before it is too late and this book contributes towards that goal.